-- 5. Slow charge the battery at 1 amp for 2 hours to bring the battery to full charge. - 6.
-After charging, check level of electrolyte and add as needed to bring level to 3/16" above cell plates. - 7.
+5. Slow charge the battery at 1 amp for 2 hours to bring the battery to full charge.

+6. After charging, check level of electrolyte and add

+- as needed to bring level to 3/16" above cell plates. - 7.
 Reinstall cell caps. - 8.
-Remove the hair pin and swivel from the deck support to allow clearance for battery installation. - 9.
-Slide battery partially into battery housing. - 10.
-Connect positive (+) cable (red) first, from wiring harness to the positive terminal (+) on battery using bolt and nut provided in hardware bag.
+Slide battery partially into battery housing.

+9. Connect positive (+) cable (red) first, from wiring harness to the positive terminal (+) on battery using bolt and nut provided in hardware bag.
 Connect negative (-) cable (black) last, to negative terminal (-) on battery using bolt and nut.
-Apply a small amount of grease over terminals to prevent corrosion. - 11.
-Insert battery completely into battery housing. - 12.
+Apply a small amount of grease over terminals to prevent corrosion.

+- 10. Insert battery completely into battery housing. - 11.
 Reinstall battery cover.
-See Figure 4.15. - 13.
-Reinstall swivel and hair pin for deck support.
+See Figure 4.16.